stack.yaml versus package.yaml versus a Cabal file¶

 Stack defines a new concept called a project.
 A project has:

-- A resolver, which tells it about a snapshot (more on this later)
+- A snapshot resolver (more on this later)

 - Extra dependencies on top of the snapshot